n8io/fantasydata-api/README.md

   * The unique abbreviation for a given team
   * e.g., IND, ARI, NO, GB, etc
 * ``` statColumn ```
-  * Any given numerical stat column on a [PlayerGame object](http://fantasydata.com/resources/data-dictionary.aspx)
+  * Any given numerical stat column on a [PlayerGame object](http://bit.ly/fantasydata-data-dictionary)
   * PassingYards, ReceivingTargets, RushingTouchdowns, etc
 * ``` position ```
   * A given player's position
   * Valid values are QB, RB, WR, TE, K, P, DL, LB, DB and in Match Player cases DE, DT, C, G, CB, OLB, S as well

+* ``` timeFrameType ```
+  * Valid types are:
+  * Current, Upcoming, Completed, Recent, All.
+Visit the [official documentation](http://bit.ly/fantasydata-timeframes) for more information on these timeframes.
 * ``` playerId ```
   * The integer identifier for a given player
   * e.g., 732